Sandler and Young: Fame

 During the following ten years, they released several albums for Capitol, including Side by Side, Pretty Things Come in Twos, On the Move, Honey Come Back, Odds & Ends, More and More, The "In Person" Album, and The Christmas World of Tony Sandler & Ralph Young.
 Their producer was future Capitol president Dave Cavanaugh, and their musical directors included Billy May, Jimmy Jones, Luther Henderson, and Sid Feller.

 Sandler & Young performed numerous concerts in clubs, showrooms, and concert halls throughout the US and Canada.
 In 1972 Sandler & Young appeared in an extended Christmas commercial from General Motors.
 This was part of a Canadian television special called Two Christmases, sponsored by GM.

 Starting in 1968, they returned frequently, and sometimes for several weeks, to Las Vegas, as headliners at the Sahara Hotel, the Dunes Hotel, the Flamingo Hilton (1969, 1970, 1972, 1973, 1974), Caesars Palace (1969) and the Thunderbird Hotel (1976).

+They performed also at The Plaza_Hotel in New York, Blue Room in Washington D.C., De Cocoanut_Grove_(Ambassador_Hotel) in Hollywood, The Shamrock Hotel in Houston, the Omni Shoreham Hotel in Washington DC and in Madison Square Garden in 1967.

 Guest shots followed on such national TV shows as The Ed Sullivan Show (7 episodes), The Mike Douglas Show (30 episodes), The Hollywood Palace, The Milton Berle Show, The Andy Williams Show, The Merv Griffin Show (26 episodes), The Tonight Show Starring Johnny Carson (9 episodes), The David Frost Show (3 episodes), The Red Skelton Show (03/28/67), The Joey Bishop Show (2 episodes), That Show with Joan Rivers (12/13/68), and The Today Show, and Sandler and Young became one of the most popular acts in show business.

 In 1969, Sandler and Young hosted the popular Kraft Music Hall from London for NBC for 13 weeks.

 In the early 1970s, Sandler and Young started their own label, RALTON Records, and released the following albums on it: Once More with Feeling, You've Got a Friend, Sandler & Young Go Country, The Many Moods of Tony Sandler & Ralph Young, Pause a While and Sandler & Young Thank Irving Berlin.

 In the 1980s, the duo was parodied by Martin Short (playing Sandler) and Eugene Levy (playing Young) on the comedy TV show SCTV.